30 Days of Healthy Dinner Recipes for Weight Loss

 In this low-carb spaghetti squash lasagna recipe, garlicky broccolini, spaghetti squash and cheese are combined for a healthy take on a favorite casserole.
 This bakes right in the squash shells for a fun presentation.
 Serve with a big Caesar salad and some warm and crusty whole-grain bread.

-Feta cheese, roasted peppers, spinach and more flavors from the Mediterranean fill these easy stuffed chicken breasts.
+Feta cheese, roasted peppers, spinach and more flavors common to regions around the Mediterranean inspired this quick and easy stuffed chicken breast recipe.
 Browning the chicken in a skillet before baking gives it a beautiful golden color, and finishing it in the oven ensures that this healthy baked chicken recipe cooks evenly throughout.

 Day 4: Garlic-Lime Pork with Farro & Spinach